This Post Updated 7-2021.

 As a fan of the original I was still hoping the shattered pieces of the once sure-thing movie with Matthew McConaughey would be picked up.
 No such luck but since Hollywood can never leave a once successful idea alone we now have a new re-booted Magnum TV show.

 If you’re a Magnum purist forget it, read no further.
 You’ll probably find the tone just a bit too trite and the female Higgins concept blows apart one of the best aspects of the original show, specifically the tension between Magnum and Higgins as two people who were never gonna get drunk enough for a night of sex, which the current two seem destined for.
-From what I saw the idea the writers can milk some of the same kind of fun out of the characters seems remote.
+From what I saw the idea the writers can milk any fun out of the characters seems remote.

 The network developed an outlook toward counter-programming against football that could only produce mediocre TV.
 It’s best summed up as “Dumbed Down Detective Shows that make NCIS New Orleans look innovative are fine because we get to have something of a second premiere for every episode AFTER MNF’s season ends.”